School Readiness – A Definition and How Early Years Key Workers Can Help

 Motor skills (both fine and gross) such as hand to eye coordination will also be key to their ability to write, draw and continue their development throughout their first years at school.

 Early years settings can help children develop these motor skills by providing both indoor and outdoor play environments.
-Progress can also be achieved when key workers make assessments of a child’s progress and share this information with parents or carers on a regular basis.
-Key to developing these self-care skills is encouragement, praise, support and positive reinforcement – both in the early years setting and at home.
+Progress can also be achieved when key workers make assessments of a child’s progress and share this information with parents or carers regularly.
+The key to developing these self-care skills is encouragement, praise, support and positive reinforcement – both in the early years setting and at home.

 ‘School Readiness’ In Summary

-To be effective in preparing a child to start school, early years settings and professionals need to work with parents to ensure progress is made towards a number of key skills.
+To be effective in preparing a child to start school, early years settings and professionals need to work with parents to ensure progress is made towards several key skills.
 The easiest way to do this is to assess where each child is in relation to these skills, and identify their individual needs and where they might need a little extra support.

 Key skills to look out for: